KockaAdmiralac/uty-save-editor/README.md

 - Can edit most important fields of the main save file
 - Can edit most fields of other save files
 - Fancy location picker which lets you visually select your location!
+- Fun value picker!
+(You no longer need to remember what does each fun value mean.)
 - Editing of GameMaker DS lists! (which are normally unreadable through a text editor)
     - For example, Dimensional Box items, Fast Travel locations...